Q. How often do you hold your auctions?

 Q. What is a Minimum Bid auction?

 Ans.
-In a Minimum Bid auction the property will be offered subject to a Stated Minimum Bid.
+In a Minimum Bid auction the property will be offered subject to a Disclosed Minimum Bid.
 If the Minimum Bid price is reached the property will sell to the high bidder at or above the Minimum Bid price.
 If the Minimum Bid price is not reached the seller will have the right to decide if they want to accept the bid, reject the bid or try and negotiate with potential buyers (who may or may not have been part of the auction) to purchase the property under mutually acceptable terms.
 Setting a Minimum Bid price for an auction is an art, not a science.
 We generally recommend our sellers set the Minimum Bid price at 30% - 50% below their desired price in order to encourage multiple buyers to participate in the auction and allow for the bidding to reach the desired level.
 The Minimum Bid price needs to be low enough so that buyers perceive the potential of a bargain and feel comfortable that the price they ultimately pay is "fair market" value.

 Q. What does it mean when a property is offered "Reserve - Subject to Seller's Acceptance"?